Jennifer Jones (Rockette): The Harlem City Music Hall Dance Spectacular

 In 2016, Jones was honored by The Harlem School of the Arts with a world premiere tribute called “The Harlem City Music Hall Dance Spectacular”, written and directed by Aubrey Lynch II, the school's dance director.
 The show was inspired by Jones’ RCMH Rockettes legacy and barrier-breaking milestone, and featured The Harlemettes, The Harlem Rockets, and the Harlem School of the Arts Dance students.
 The story followed Little JJ on her quest to becoming a Rockette, an aspirational allegory of how dreams can be realized through determination, courage, hard work, and talent.
 At the event, Jones acknowledged that by crossing the color barrier with the RCMH Rockettes, she had paved the way for the next generation of trailblazers.

 O Mag Insider appointment

 In August 2018, Jones was appointed an "O Mag Insider" by O, The Oprah Magazine.

+Author and doll maker

+Jones has also garnered recognition for her children's book On the Line: My Story of Becoming the First African American Rockette, documenting her journey in dance in 2023.
+Jones released her autobiography, Becoming Spectacular: The Rhythm of Resilience from the First African American Rockette, in 2025.

+Jones has developed the empowering "Dancing Jenn Doll" collection for children, emphasizing talent, diversity, and self-affirmation.
+With a focus on inclusivity, resilience, and the magic of dance, Jones continues to inspire audiences globally.

 Personal life

 Jones has been a resident of West Orange, New Jersey.